SSAHK/ssahk.github.io/_posts/2015-2-26-seminar-review.md

 of Médecins Sans Frontières (MSF) following the tsunami in 2004.

-<p>Surgery is by all means a serious business, but amidst
-the hustle and bustle in the hospital, a light dose of humor is sometimes the best remedy to lift a little of the burden from the surgeons’ shoulders.
+Surgery is by all means a serious business, but amidst the hustle and bustle in the hospital, a light dose of humor is sometimes the best remedy to lift a little of the burden from the surgeons’ shoulders.
 Apart from recalling